customer-success-architects/champion-program/README.md

 1. Specify (older) versions of languages or frameworks to use
    - "When suggesting .NET code, only suggest code compatible with .NET 8."
    - Note this will not work for versions beyond the model "cut-off" date.
-1. Repo-wide standards or expectatoins for all involved developers
+1. Repo-wide standards or expectations for all involved developers
    - "Whenever possible, use recursion."

 #### Public Code Block
 BofA has Public Code Block enabled.
-This means, if Copilot generates code that closely matches lisenced code in the public domian, the response will be blocked.
+This means, if Copilot generates code that closely matches licensed code in the public domain, the response will be blocked.
 However, there are ways of helping Copilot avoid suggesting public code.

 - Refactor / Reframe your prompt
 - Ask Copilot to break suggested code into different blocks in its response
 - Ask Copilot to only show changed lines of code
-- Ask Copilot to just show psuedocode
+- Ask Copilot to just show pseudocode
 - Ask Copilot to comment out the code it suggests
 - Break your problem into smaller problems